 The Women’s Policy Institute model is unique because we’re not just investing in individual leaders.
 We’re investing in established and rising leaders as well as their organizations.
 By training fellows to become public policy experts, we are building the capacity of their organizations to find viable, community-specific solutions to injustice.
 Most of the fellows we train go back to their organizations and educate their colleagues as well as lead public policy and advocacy initiatives in their local communities throughout the state.
 As a result, we’re fueling the larger gender justice movement, not just individual leaders.

 All of our teams work on public policies that support historically oppressed communities across California, including low-income communities, immigrant communities, and communities of color.
 All of these policies further justice and equity in our state, but each team works within a particular issue area and develops its own legislative approach and strategy.
 While each team has a specific focus, their projects are intersectional.
 A reproductive justice team may work on access to contraception and abortion on college campuses understanding the relationship of that issue to education and health equity.
 An environmental justice team may work on bringing solar power to low-income communities while also improving health outcomes and workforce development.

 In 2015, we expanded our groundbreaking WPI-State program to the local level.
 The training focuses on building strong policy and budget advocates at the local level because local governments carry out mandates from the federal and state government and create their own budgets and policy agendas.
 WPI-Local is made up of pre-formed teams from Riverside, Los Angeles, San Bernardino and Monterey counties.
-This year’s class is composed of 20 fellows in five teams, with 80% who identify as women of color.
+The class of 2020 is composed of 20 fellows in five teams, with 80% who identify as women of color.
 WPI-Local is open to both English and Spanish speakers.